 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each thread.
 Each thread must be 400–500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150–250 words.

 The student will write a 6-page research-based paper in current MLA format that focuses on the history plays.
 The paper must include at least 6 scholarly references in addition to the course textbooks and the Bible.

-Each exam will cover the Reading & Study material for the module/week in which it is assigned, as well as the previous module/week.
-Each exam will be open-book/open-notes, contain 40 multiple-choice and/or true/false questions, and have a 1-hour time limit.
+Each Quiz will cover the reading material for the module: week in which it is assigned, as well as the previous module: week.
+Each Quiz will be open-book/open-notes, contain 40 multiple-choice and/or true/false questions, and have a 1-hour time limit.